 ABO/Rhinegold Awards 2018

-Nominations for the 2018 awards are now open.
-The awards will be presented at the ABO Conference dinner in Cardiff on Thursday 25th January 2018.
+The 2018 awards were presented at the ABO Conference dinner in Cardiff on Thursday 25th January 2018.

 The criteria for nominations are as follows:

 For the artist manager who the classical music industry – including orchestras, concert halls, promoters and artist managers – believes has displayed within the previous concert season (September 2016 to August 2017) notable artistic imagination and creativity beyond the booking of engagements for individual artists, made a special contribution in the field of orchestral touring in the UK or abroad, has a long-term record of distinction in the artist management business, demonstrated outstanding ability in the field of promoting younger artists, made a particular contribution to international relations within the profession, or is the best emerging artist manager of the year.

 For the CEO or other senior manager who has taken his or her organisation forward through inspirational leadership within the previous concert season (September 2016 to August 2017).
 The individual may, among other qualities, have shown evidence of imaginative programming, taken an organisation in new directions, excelled in problem solving or have negotiated a way through the difficult funding climate.

 Individuals eligible for this award will be in a senior management position within a member of the British Association of Concert Halls.

 For the CEO or other senior manager who has taken his or her orchestra or organisation forward through inspirational leadership within the previous concert season (September 2016 to August 2017).
 The individual may, among other qualities, have shown evidence of imaginative programming, taken their organisation in new directions, excelled in problem-solving or have negotiated a way through the difficult funding climate.